-Study of the use and abuse of drugs in today's society.
+Study of the use, misuse and abuse of drugs and other harmful substances in today's society.
 Physiological, sociological, pharmacological and psychological factors will be emphasized.
-(Cross-listed as SOCI 2340)

 PHED 2356.
 Care and Prevention of Athletic Injuries.
 (3-3-0).

 Prevention and care of athletic injuries with emphasis on qualities of a good athletic trainer, avoiding accidents and injuries, recognizing signs and symptoms of specific sports injuries and conditions, immediate and long-term care of injuries, and administrative procedures in athletic training.